Safeguarding of Adults at

 general public, but the prevention, identification, investigation,

-vulnerable adults is a fundamental role of the police service.
+against adults at risk is a fundamental role of the

 Hertfordshire Constabulary takes

-allegations of abuse against vulnerable adults seriously and within
+allegations of abuse against adults at risk seriously and within

 the County Community Safety Unit there is the Safeguarding Adults

 From Abuse (SAFA) Investigation Team who deal with allegations of

 crime committed against an adult at risk by a person in a